DaanV2/queue-processor/README.md

 # Queue-Processor

-A promise like processor that tries to keep the event-loop as clean as possible
+A promise like processor that tries to keep the event-loop as clean as possible.
+It cuts up the processing of events into smaller chunks and processes them in after each other. but allowing other events to go first.

 [![npm-publish](https://github.com/DaanV2/queue-processor/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/DaanV2/queue-processor/actions/workflows/npm-publish.yml)
 [![npm-test](https://github.com/DaanV2/queue-processor/actions/workflows/npm-test.yml/badge.svg)](https://github.com/DaanV2/queue-processor/actions/workflows/npm-test.yml)